 - When you suspect that your kid’s jaw got broken, apply a cold compress to reduce swelling.
 Immediately go to the hospital.

 - In case of toothache, rinse your kid’s mouth with warm water and check the teeth for nothing to be stuck between them.
 If it doesn’t work, apply a cold compress to ease the pain.
 Do not apply heat or any kind of topical pain reliever as it can affect the gums.
 If the pain persists, schedule an appointment with the dentist.

 The best way to manage dental emergencies is by avoiding them.
 Make your home a safe place while reducing the risks of making your child fall or get hit by furniture or other interior objects.
 The same safety rules should apply to driving the car with your kid inside.
 Always use car seats and apply seatbelts for older kids.
-Avoid toothaches by teaching your kid to brush teeth regularly and using a string of dental floss at least once a day.
+Avoid toothaches by teaching your kid to brush their teeth regularly.
+As well as how to use a string of dental floss at least once a day.